linusheck/paternoster/README.md

 There are these operations right now:

-X terminates the program.
+'X' terminates the program.
 ↦ X does nothing.

-A is an assign operation.
+'A' is an assign operation.

     ↦ A $EXAMPLE "HELLO WORLD" X
 will define $EXAMPLE as "HELLO WORLD".

-Something in quotes is a String.
+Something in quotes is a string.
+Strings have a backslash as skip.

-P prints Strings.
+    ↦ A $i 0 ↓

+    ↓        ←             i$ ! i$ A         ←
+    → P "YOU'RE A | ? = $i 1 ⇃\SQUID\→ NOW!" ↑
+                             →\KID\\\↑
+for instance skips all of the backslashes and just prints YOU'RE A SQUID NOW!
+YOU'RE A KID NOW!

+'P' prints strings and numbers.

     ↦ A $EXAMPLE "HELLO WORLD" P $EXAMPLE X will print "HELLO WORLD".

+'p' is the same as P, but doesn't do a line break after printing something.

 There are 4 math operations right now, +, -, * and /.